nod-ai/shark-ai/docs/shortfin/llm/user/llama_serving.md

 ### Run the server

-Now that we have compiled our sharded model, we can run the server with the `--parameters` flag to specify the path to our sharded model files:

 > [!NOTE]
 > For running a sharded model, we must specify each irpa file in `--parameters`,
 > and the number of devices in `--device_ids` should be equal to the